Meet the USW Technical Experts: Tarik Gahi – ‘For a Piece of Bread, Son’

 Providing Service to: North Africa and the Middle East

-Gahi grew up in Beni Mellal, a small city in Morocco at the base of Taseemit Mountain and near the plains of Tadla, a region known for its olive, wheat and orange production.
+Gahi grew up in Beni Mellal, a small city in Morocco at the base of Taseemit Mountain and near the plains of Tadla, a region known for its olive, wheat, and orange production.
 He and his two sisters were raised by their father, a philosophy teacher and later a school director, and mother, a homemaker.
-Growing up, math was Gahi’s favorite subject, so he pursued and received a bachelor’s degree in mathematics from Ibn Sinaa School in Beni Mellal, Morocco.
-When trying to decide what to pursue next, Gahi turned to his uncle, who had previously been the president of the first wheat importing group after the Moroccan wheat market liberalization in the late 1990s.
-His uncle introduced him to the Moroccan Milling Training Institute (IFIM) and shared with him something that he would never forget.
+Growing up, Gahi’s favorite subject was math, so he pursued and received a bachelor’s degree in mathematics from Ibn Sinaa School in Beni Mellal, Morocco.
+When deciding what to pursue next, Gahi turned to his uncle, who had previously been the president of the first wheat importing group after the Moroccan wheat market liberalization in the late 1990s.
+His uncle introduced him to the Moroccan Milling Training Institute (IFIM) and shared with him something he would never forget.

 Following his uncle’s advice, Gahi studied milling engineering for two and a half years at IFIM, where he was introduced to USW, seeing its logo displayed throughout the school and meeting USW Regional Technical Director Peter Lloyd.
 After graduation, the top five students from the class, including Tarik, were offered a job in the United Arab Emirates (UAE) with Al-Ghurair, one of the largest milling companies in the Middle East.

-“At Al-Ghurair I learned to be patient and never under estimate the people around you, no matter what their position,” said Gahi.
+“At Al-Ghurair, I learned to be patient and never underestimate the people around you, no matter their position,” said Gahi.

-The MENA region is a wide geographic area and is made up of widely differing milling and baking industries.
-From bakers in large cookie processing companies in Egypt, to large flour mills in the UAE, North and West Africa, Gahi is equally at home carrying the message of what benefits U.S. wheat can provide to customers.
+The MENA region is a wide geographic area comprised of widely differing milling and baking industries.
+From bakers in large cookie processing companies in Egypt to large flour mills in the UAE, North and West Africa, Gahi is equally at home carrying the message of what benefits U.S. wheat can provide customers.

-“My job is to represent U.S. wheat growers in our region and USW provides the necessary tools and conditions to help me pass on the farmer message to both existing and potential customers,” said Gahi.
+“My job is to represent U.S. wheat growers in our region, and USW provides the necessary tools and conditions to help me pass on the farmer message to existing and potential customers,” said Gahi.